-The sharp-toothed Chinese gooseberry is perhaps better known as the "Mini-Kiwi" or "Kiwiberry" and originates from East Asia.
-It is related to the conventional large-fruited Kiwi.
-The fruit measure between 2 and 5 cm, depending on variety, and are oval/round and hairless.
-They can be eaten in their skins, directly from the bush.
-The taste is pleasantly sweet and aromatic.
-Depending on the variety, the colour of the fruit varies between green, grey/brown and red.
-The Mini-Kiwi is also dioecious, which means that male and female plants have to be planted in a ratio of 1:9 in commercial production.
-The Mini-Kiwi is undemanding with regard to location and is significantly hardier against frost (-30°!) than its larger-fruited relative.
+The sharp-toothed ray-pod, more commonly known as the "mini kiwi" is originally from East Asia.
+It is related to the commercial large-fruited kiwi.
+Depending on the variety, the fruits are between 2 and 5 cm in size, oval-roundish and hairless.
+They can be eaten with the skin directly from the bush.
+Their taste is pleasantly sweet and aromatic.
+The fruit color varies between green, gray-brown and red depending on the variety.
+The mini kiwi is dioecious, so male and female plants must be planted in a ratio of 1:8 in yielding plants.
+The mini kiwi is undemanding in terms of location and much more frost-hardy (down to -30°C!) than its large-fruited relatives.

 Professional growers should plant rhubarb in sunny locations.
 The ideal soil is medium heavy with a high humus and nutrient value, permeable and warms up easily.
 The pH value should lie between 5.6 and 7.2.
 The structure and aeration of the soil can be improved by adding compost, which will promote vigour in the plants.
 Because the volume of the leaves is so large and growth so fast, rhubarb needs a lot of water.
 Sprinkling during dry spells will promote growth and yield.
 One plant is usually planted per one square metre .